-Quick Note:- Enabling the Local Security Policy (secpol.msc) will also allow the Local Group Policy (gpedit.msc) on your computer.
+Quick Note: An additional perk of enabling the Local Security Policy (secpol.msc) is the simultaneous activation of the Local Group Policy (gpedit.msc) on your system.

 How to Enable SecPol.msc in Windows 11/10 Home?

 Follow these steps to turn on SecPol.msc in Windows 11/10 Home:-